galaxyproject/galaxy-hub/src/blog/2017-10-5000-pubs/index.md

 ## Topic Tags

 Topic tags indicate how the publication relates to Galaxy.
-Here's the curent set and when each tag was added:
+Here's the current set and when each tag was added:

 | Tag | Explanation | Year |
 | --- | --- | ----: |